 The Delaware Department of Safety and Homeland Security (DSHS) is the lead agency in the state of Delaware.
 As a division of the Department of Safety and Homeland Security, The Delaware State Police is charged with administering the CVSP.
 The Delaware State Police has merged two units of its Traffic section previously known as MCSAP and TEU Units into a single Commercial Motor Vehicle Enforcement Unit (CMVEU).
-Under the Delaware State Police CMVEU there are currently nine, uniformed, NAS certified Inspector's.
+Under the Delaware State Police CMVEU personnel structure there are Ten, uniformed, NAS certified Inspector's.
 A minimum of 50% of their yearly activities are MCSAP eligible.
-Their time allocation and their salary and benifit amounts are allocated to the MCSAP Grant at 50%.
-The unit has one current vacancy.
-The unit has one certified Trooper dedicated full-time to Investigations and New Entrant Safety Audits.
+There is one current vacancy.
+Their time allocation and their salary and benefit amounts are allocated to the MCSAP Grant at 50%.
+The CMVEU has one certified Trooper dedicated full-time to Investigations and New Entrant Safety Audits.
 The CMVEU also includes one MCSAP Program Coordinator (Sergeant) who is also a NAS certified inspector.
 60% of His/Her activities support the MCSAP Elements.
 A Full-time Administrative specialist performs data management and quality activities.
-100% of His/Her activities support the MCSAP elements.
-Additionally there are four, certified inspectors who conduct MCSAP eligible activities on a part time basis.
+100% of His/Her activities on a part time basis.
 These part-time inspectors primary duties are related to size and weight enforcement and other non-MCSAP eligible activity.